Pagure/pagure/doc/configuration.rst

 front-end for the git repos of the packages in the distribution, that means about 17,000 git repositories in pagure.
-The project has a group of people that have access to all of these repositories, so when viewing the user's page of one member ot that group, instead of seeing all the project that this user works on, you can see all the projects hosted in that pagure instance.
+The project has a group of people that have access to all of these repositories, so when viewing the user's page of one member of that group, instead of seeing all the project that this user works on, you can see all the projects hosted in that pagure instance.
 Using this configuration key, pagure will hide all the projects that this user has access to via the specified groups and thus return only